 The Revenue and Rating Plan is for a four-year 'block' period starting on 30 June in the year after each general election.
 It provides a medium-term plan for how Council will generate income to deliver on the Council Plan, program and services and capital works commitments over a four-year period.
-It defines the revenue and rating 'envelope' within which Council proposes to operate.
+It defines the revenue and rating 'envelope' within which Council propose to operate.

+2.3.2.
 Statutory fees and fines

-The Financial Plan indexes statutory fees, set by legislation, according to the estimated 4.0 per cent per annum rate.
-This is often a best case scenario given some fees are ouside of Council's control and therefore may be subject to increases less than CPI.
+The Financial Plan indexes statutory fees, set by legislation, according on the estimated 4.0% per annum rate.
+This is often a best case scenario given some fees are outside of the control by Council and therefore may be subject to increases less than CPI.